 I have been working with individuals once or twice weekly for twenty years and continue to do so, but I now also offer the more intensive approach of psychoanalytic psychotherapy, with sessions at a greater frequency.
 Higher frequency of sessions offers containment, continuity and the potential for deep rooted and lasting change for individuals willing to engage in longer term therapy.
 Furthermore, experience tells me that although the difficulties that a person is facing may be extremely painful and challenging at times, they can also be creative and lead to personal growth and development.

 In 2012 I completed a two year Infant Observation with the Jungian section of the British Psychotherapy Foundation.
 I observed a baby in his home each week from birth to two years in order to build up a picture of his developing inner world and relationships, and deepen my understanding of the human psyche.
-I have recently been awarded a prize by the British Journal of Psychotherapy for an essay based on my experiences during this Observation.
+I was awarded a prize by the British Journal of Psychotherapy for an essay based on my experiences during this Observation.
 My paper, 'Birds, Beasts and Babies - Notes from an Infant Observation', was published in the Journal in November 2014.

 Therapy is a process in which, together, we can seek to create a place where all manner of troubling questions about the individual’s mind, body and soul can be explored in a spirit of curiosity, openness and honesty.